Cyprus sells bonds as Greece struggles with euro zone future

 Like their Greek peers, Cypriot bonds are not eligible for the European Central Bank's quantitative easing programme, in which it and national central banks will buy euro zone government debt worth one trillion euros to stimulate the bloc's economy.

-But if an upcoming EU/IMF review of Nicosia's bailout deal is positive - and hopes are high after the island passed an insolvency law - that could change as early as next month.
+But if an upcoming EU/IMF review of Nicosia's bailout deal is positive - and hopes are high after the island passed an insolvency law - that could change.

-With 2020 yields at 3.5 percent - up 7 bps on the day - Cypriot bonds could become the highest-yielding euro zone debt to receive direct ECB support.
+With 2020 yields at 3.5 percent - slightly higher on the day - Cypriot bonds could become the highest-yielding euro zone debt to receive direct ECB support.

 * Russia, Turkey, Iran plan to maintain zones for 6 months (Updates fighting detail, adds Russia-U.S. air space agreement)